Ben Lawers: Ownership

 Prior to the 14th century, the mountain stood on the lands of Clan MacMillan.
-Chalmers of Lawers obtained the land by force from the clan in the mid 14th century in the reign of David II.
-The land was confiscated from the Chalmers family in 1473 by James III and given to Sir Colin Campbell of Glenorchy after Thomas Chalmers was implicated in the murder of James I. The lands have mainly remained in the ownership of the Campbells of Glenorchy and Breadalbane right up to the present day, with some notable exceptions.
+Chalmers of Lawers obtained the land by force from the clan in the mid-14th century in the reign of David II.
+The land was confiscated from the Chalmers family in 1473 by James III and given to Sir Colin Campbell of Glenorchy after Thomas Chalmers was implicated in the murder of James I. The lands have mainly remained in the ownership of the Campbells of Glenorchy and Breadalbane up to the present day, with some notable exceptions.
 Many of the farms were sold off in the late 1940s.

 Most of the south side of the Ben Lawers range has since 1950 been owned by the National Trust for Scotland, and was purchased through the generosity of Percy Unna, a mountaineer and one time president of the Scottish Mountaineering Club.
 The area of land under trust ownership was extended in 1996 by the purchase of the neighbouring Tarmachan range.
-The trust built a visitor centre located at the western end of the range that had an exhibition that explained the geological formation of the mountain, but this was closed and demolished in 2010.
+The trust built a visitor centre at the western end of the range that had an exhibition explaining the geological formation of the mountain, but this was closed and demolished in 2010.
 A new car park has been built on the opposite side of the road, from where a path leads to the summit of Ben Lawers by way of the intermediate peak of Beinn Ghlas.
 There is a nature trail on the lower section of this path, with information leaflets available in the car park.

 The northern side of the Ben Lawers range comprises three privately owned estates, at Roroyere, Roromore, and South Chesthill.
-All three cover land extending from Glen Lyon to the watershead of the ridge.
+All three cover land extending from Glen Lyon to the watershed of the ridge.
 As with all land in Scotland, there is a freedom to roam on the hills regardless of whether the land is in public or private ownership, provided that access is exercised responsibly, in accordance with the Scottish Outdoor Access Code.